 School logos: Westminster’s schools have official logos as well.
 The school logos can only be printed in three colors—night, copper, or flint (if needed to stand out against a dark background, birch or snow is also approved).

-Department logos: your department or program can have its own logo.
-The new visual branding included a template that we can use to create an official college logo with your department/program name on it.
-Department logos can only be printed in three colors—night, thistle, or flint (if needed to stand out against a dark background, birch or snow is also approved).
+Centers and Offices: your campus organization can have its own logo.
+The visual branding includes a template that we can use to create an official college logo with your office or center’s name on it.
+These logos can only be printed in three colors—night, thistle, or flint (if needed to stand out against a dark background, birch or snow is also approved).

 Never add any software effect to the logo (outlines, drop shadow, bevel, etc.).